Jet (song): Background

 I make up so much stuff.
 It means something to me when I do it, and it means something to the record buyer, but if I'm asked to analyze it I can't really explain what it is.
 'Suffragette' was crazy enough to work.
 It sounded silly, so I liked it.

 — –Paul McCartney, Paul McCartney: In His Own Words.

 In a 2017 interview on Australian radio station Triple J for the segment Take 5, McCartney said that the song was actually about his experience meeting Linda's father:

 There’s no telling where you'll get ideas from and we happened to name this little black puppy Jet.
 Again I was noodling around, looking for an idea and thought that's a good word 'Jet'.
 So, I wrote the song about that.
 Not about the puppy, just using the name.
 And now it's transformed into a sort of girl.
 It was kind of – a little bit about the experiences I'd had in marrying Linda.
 Her dad was a little old fashioned and I thought I was a little bit intimidated, as a lot of young guys can be meeting the father figure.
 And if the dad's really easy-going, it makes it easy.
 It wasn't bad but I was a bit intimidated, probably my fault as much as his.
 Anyway, the song starts to be about the sergeant major and it was basically my experience, roughly translated.
 I never do a song with the actual words that actually happen, because then that's like a news story.
 Oh Linda, I was going to see your dad and he was intimidating.
 A bit boring.
 So, I mask it and mould it into a song, something you can sing reasonably.

 Recording

 Whereas most of the Band on the Run album was recorded in Lagos, Nigeria, "Jet" was recorded entirely at Abbey Road Studios in London after the group's return (according to engineer Geoff Emerick in his book Here There and Everywhere).
 Instrumentation used in the song includes electric guitars, bass, Moog, drums, piano, horns and strings.
-A closer listening reveals the Moog is used for the bass line during the verse and is simply Linda holding the root note.
+The Moog is used for the bass line during the verse and is simply Linda holding the root note.